Drill Presses & Chucks

 hold the clamp base securely in the table slot.

-The T-adapter keeps the slots from being worn & gouged by the smaller base under
+The T-adapters keeps the slots from being worn & gouged by the smaller base under

 heavy clamping pressures.